Potty Training Tips with Amanda Jenner

 Should I start with daytime training at first, and take night time later on?

 Yes, 100%.
-Day time potty training must be done first and then the little trainer must be fully dry in the day for a few months before even considering night time training.
+Daytime potty training must be done first and then the little trainer must be able to stay dry in the day for a few months before even considering night time training.
 This is important, and don't expect your little one to potty train during the day and at night as part of the same process.
 Tackle potty training one step at a time.

-No, this is a myth.
+No, boys aren't harder to potty train, this is a myth.
 I have never experienced any different results between potty training boys and girls.
 Children have very little warning that they need to wee which can lead to accidents, so whether boy or girl, no child is the same and gender makes no difference.

 Do you feel that disposable pull-ups actually delay potty training?